Traders keep questioning themselves. Their skills. Their experience. Name it all. It’s only natural; an assessment of one’s competency.

 Sir, the price of Bitcoin is up 60% since you sold.

-Feels humiliating, like Satoshi himself taking a jab–for just one of your mistake, to make a point, before melting back to the digital ether.
+Feels humiliating, like Satoshi himself taking a jab–for just one of your mistakes, to make a point, before melting back to the digital ether.

 Regardless, it may point a thing or two about technical analysis as a tool for making price predictions.